 State of Our Forests Report

-Together with Washington Conservation Voters, we reviewed DNR’s past year to determine where there has been success and where more work is needed.
+Together with Washington Conservation Voters, we reviewed the past year of Commissioner Hilary Franz’s progress to determine where there have been successes and where more work is needed.

 How has our current Commissioner of Public Lands, Hilary Franz, been doing?
-View our fifth annual State of our Forests and Public Lands Report to find out.
+View our sixth annual State of our Forests and Public Lands Report to find out.

 Check out what the agency has been doing in the face of COVID-19, how the Commissioner is prioritizing wildfire resilience, and why decisions on determining if fish can live in streams are so important.